thejhh/blockjs/doc/draft/README.md

 Components
 ----------

-Components in blockjs are reusable small blocks of code presented and used graphically in the IDE.
+[Components](https://github.com/jheusala/blockjs/tree/master/doc/draft/components) are reusable small blocks of code presented and used graphically in the IDE.
 Users can choose these components from catalogs or even write their own and share to the world.

 Schemas
 -------

-Your application made with blockjs will not have a source code in the traditional meaning.
+An application made with blockjs will not have a source code in the traditional meaning.
 It will be made of a schema that uses different components.
 These components might be from different vendors and there even might be more than one choise for a vendor for a particular component.
 You